Preetinder325/Voice-Reco/README.md

 3. Open a new terminal.

-4. Change the directory to Voice-Reco:  `cd Voice-Reco/Voice Reco`
+4. Change the directory to Voice-Reco:  `cd Voice-Reco`

 5. Install the necessary dependencies: `npm install`